Removing Sensitive Data

-Sometimes sensitive and private information can remain behind and be accessed on your device even after you think it has been "erased," making this source a gold mine for criminals.
+Sometimes sensitive and private information can remain behind and be accessed on your device even after you think it has been "erased," making the device a target for criminal activity.

-The sections below outline the steps you can take to ensure your data doesn't inadvertently leak out when you willingly separate yourself from your devices.
+The sections below outline the steps you can take to ensure your data doesn't inadvertently become exposed when you willingly separate yourself from your devices.

 The media sanitizing information on this page is offered as a suggested guideline only.
-IS&T currently only offers such services to departments, labs and centers with DITR contracts.
+IS&T currently only offers such services to departments, labs and centers via IS&T Field Support.

 There are plenty of people who will happily buy a used device.
-When these items are bought, data from previous owners can be retrieved with a little "know-how."
-The "smarter" the phone, the more likely it will contain data such as bank account passwords, personal emails or private photos.
+When these items are purchased, data from previous owners can be retrieved with a little "know-how."
+The "smarter" the phone, the more likely it is to contain data such as bank account passwords, personal emails, or personal photos.

 Phones retain data two ways: